 In a separate bowl, whip the egg whites and salt on high speed until they hold a medium peak.
 Fold a third of the whites into the yolk mixture using a whisk and then fold in the remaining two thirds until evenly incorporated.
 Spread the batter evenly into the prepared pan.
 Bake the cake for 25 minutes (it will rise up while baking and then fall once it is removed from the oven) and let it cool completely in the pan.

-For the chocolate cream, bring the cream just to a simmer and pour it over the chocolate.
+For the Chocolate Cream, bring the cream just to a simmer and pour it over the chocolate.
 Let this sit for 1 minute, then gently whisk until the chocolate has melted into the cream.
-Cool this too room temperature, then chill completely.
+Cool this to room temperature, then chill completely.

 whip the chocolate cream on medium speed until it holds a medium peak.